Simulation Topology

 • Single Process - Sequential execution of models within a single process using the ModelC model runtime.
 Performance limited by CPU clock speed.

-• Limited deployment - Used to compose models from several “component” models where the resultant model does not exhibit phase shift between its input and output signals for any simulation step.
+• Limited deployment - Used to compose models from several “component” models where the resultant model does not exhibit phase shift between its input and output scalar signals for any simulation step.

 Sequence Diagram